mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ### the Toast component
 (More to come)

-## Taking advantage of .NET 6 new features: The double pane component
+## Taking advantage of Blazor/.NET 6 new features
+**New ways of setting up js-interop

+**The double pane component
 (More to come)

 ## The Resulting Stuff (so far)